Our Events

 EUMeTrain organises online and classroom training for forecasters and meteorological personnel on various topics with a focus on satellite meteorology.
 Our training activities range from courses (online and blended) to online presentations on various meteorological topics and a monthly weather briefing.

 We record our event weeks and weather briefings.
-Find here a collection of recordings from past events.
+Below you can find a collection of recordings from past events.

 Events